runny-yolk/REN/readme.md

 Doesn't come with Babel, and instead of JSX, is made to use `react-hyperscript`.
 It's easy enough for you to change of course, but I've grown to dislike relying on Babel.

 Start the "Hello, World!" demo with `node server.js` or `npm start`.

+`npm run build` can be used to bundle `./react-app/init.js` to `./public/scripts/bundle.js`, and assumes you have browserify installed globally.
+Run `npm install browserify -g` if not.